hgamiel/seurat-unreal-plugin/README.md

+# Hannah's Seurat modifications!

+This plugin has been updated to work against Unreal Engine 4.27.2.
+The [original Seurat UE4 plugin repository](https://github.com/googlevr/seurat-unreal-plugin) has been abandoned by Google and will not compile against 4.27.2 right off the bat, so this fork solves that problem and adds a couple more nifty features/changes:
+* Ability to run this plugin in 4.27.2, which is the latest public release version of Unreal Engine 4.
+* Allows for calling Capture from within a blueprint instead of having to click "Capture" on the actor instance of a Seurat capture actor.
+* Ensures that the capture is taken from the scene capture component location, not the actor location of the Seurat actor.
+This ensures the capture respects where the capture component is if it is offset from the main actor.

+If you run into issues building the Seurat pipeline (NOT this plugin, but the actual thing you need to make use of what this plugin does) from source, you can use [@ddiakopolis](https://github.com/ddiakopoulos)' [compiled binaries for Seurat](https://github.com/ddiakopoulos/seurat/releases).
+I ran into issues compiling from source myself, and these binaries worked perfectly.
+The Seurat pipeline is required for you to actually generate the mesh you can import back into Unreal, after all of the captures are taken from within Unreal.
+Instructions/command line params/more information on how to use the pipeline are here on the [Seurat GitHub page](https://github.com/googlevr/seurat).

 # Importing Seurat Meshes Into Unreal

 Seurat is a scene simplification technology designed to process very complex 3D scenes into a representation that renders efficiently on mobile 6DoF VR systems.